-Students in the MS in Architecture program may choose to focus their path of study on the challenges, skills and concepts of historic preservation and urban design in preparation for professional practice in the field.
+Students in the MS in Architecture program may choose to focus their path of study on the challenges, skills and concepts of historic preservation in preparation for professional practice in the field.
 Courses in this area are broadly suited for students with backgrounds in environmental design, architecture, urban planning, history, law, art history and other fields.

 Historic preservation is fundamental to the work of architects and urban planners as communities around the globe increasingly look to conserve and creatively reuse their historic architectural resources.
 Engaging the material fabric of our rich cultural past, historic preservation involves knowledge of our urban and architectural histories, the craft and technical methods of preservation and sustainable design, and the development of supportive policy and planning tools.

 MS in Architecture courses in historic preservation and urban design include history and theory, technical methods, sustainability, preservation planning and design.
 Including planning practicums and urban design studios, this path of study takes full advantage of the incredible historic resources in the Buffalo Niagara region.
 Faculty expertise is also global in scope, including historic urban landscape management for the developing world and experience in restoring historic buildings across the United States.
 Study abroad options at the School of Architecture and Planning range from Barcelona to Estonia to Tokyo.